colombodaniele/colombodaniele.github.io/_publications/2024-Colombo-Toni.md

 citation:
 ---

-We identify a supply shock to the gas price in the Euro Area using market-relevant news and high-frequency data, as well as a demand shock leveraging exogenous variation induced in the price of gas by anomalous temperatures.
-These shocks have economically significant effects.
-Gas supply and demand shocks exert significant impacts on both headline (3% pass-through) and core inflation (1% pass-through).
-However, while gas supply shocks have a less pronounced overall effect, their effects are more persistent in some key sectors, such as energy, compared to demand shocks.
-We also document an important interdependence of the gas and oil markets, where shocks in gas and oil prices mutually influence both commodities.
-Crucially, gas price shocks have more persistent effects on macro variables with respect to the corresponding oil price shocks.
-Finally, we identify the corresponding gas price shocks in the US and show that their macroeconomic effects are less severe compared to those in the Euro Area.
-In the US natural gas quantities respond significantly, offsetting gas shocks within 9 months.
-We also provide comparable estimates of the pass-through of gas and oil price shocks in both regions.
+We identify supply and demand shocks to natural gas prices in the Euro Area and the United States.
+Demand shocks are identified using exogenous temperature variations, while supply shocks are identified through a high-frequency strategy based on an extensive collection of market-relevant news.
+This approach enables us to estimate gas market elasticities and uncover key transmission channels through which gas price shocks affect the broader macroeconomy.
+Our findings show that gas demand in the Euro Area adjusts more slowly than in the United States, amplifying the inflationary impact of supply shocks.
+This effect is reinforced by rising inventories and financial volatility, pointing to a transmission channel driven by expectations and uncertainty.
+The aggregate real effects appear limited, though we document substantial sectoral heterogeneity.

 [Download my slides here](http://colombodaniele.github.io/files/SLIDES_Gas_Price_Shocks_and_the_Inflation_Surge.pdf) [Download paper here](http://colombodaniele.github.io/files/COLOMBO_TONI_2024_Gas_Price_Shocks_and_the_Inflation_Surge.pdf)

-Suggested citation: Colombo D., & Toni F. (2024) "Gas Price Shocks and the Inflation Surge"
+Suggested citation: Colombo D., & Toni F. (2025) "Understanding Gas Price Shocks"

 ![Figure4](/images/Contribution of Gasp on gasp.png)